jasoneckert/WASTC/Part 1 Topic 1 - Virtual Machine & Virtual Switch Setup.md

 - Default Virtual Switch on Win11 = virtual NAT router

 # Steps:
-1. Download the ISO for Windows Server 2019 (Datacenter) from https://portal.azure.com (we don’t need the key)
+1. Download the ISO for Windows Server 2019 (Datacenter) from https://portal.azure.com (we don’t need the key).

 2. Ensure that your Win10 host has Hyper-V installed.
-If not, upgrade to Win10 Pro or Education (https://portal.azure.com)
+If not, upgrade to Win10 Pro or Education (https://portal.azure.com).

-3. In Hyper-V Manager (virtmgmt.msc):
+3. In Hyper-V Manager (`virtmgmt.msc`):
 - Create an external, internal & private virtual switch
 - Create a new VM called Server2019
   - Generation 2